demolnau/Odin-Project-Assignments/second_assignment/README.md

 # Second Assignment

-Create a webpage based on design the Odin Project provides.
-There are 2 images provided: one of the complete website and one with details like the fonts and colors used.
-Both will be saved to images/ folder.
+Objective: create a landing page based on two images.
+One image is of the goal and the other contains details such as fonts and colors.
+Both are saved to images/ folder.